gabapcia/blockwatch/internal/walletwatch/README.md

 WalletWatch processes blocks from a blockchain, filters transactions to find those involving wallets that are being watched, and sends notifications for these transactions.
 It is designed to be used in conjunction with a block streaming service (like `chainstream`) and can be configured with custom storage for watched wallets and custom notifiers.

+The package includes an optimized transaction filtering algorithm with the `getTransactionsByWallet` function, which has been performance-tested to ensure efficient processing of large transaction volumes at blockchain scale.

 ## Architecture

 ### Core Components